Genivia/ugrep/README.md

 #### Saving a configuration file

-The `--save-config` option saves a `.ugrep` configuration file to the working directory.
-The file contains a strict subset of options that are deemed reasonably safe with respect to the search results reported.
+The `--save-config` option saves a `.ugrep` configuration file to the working directory using the current configuration loaded with `--config`.
+This saves the current configuration combined with additional options when specified also.
+Only those options that cannot conflict with other options and options that cannot negatively impact search results will be saved.

 The `--save-config=FILE` option saves the configuration to the specified `FILE`.
 The configuration is written to standard output when `FILE` is a `-`.

+Alternatively, a configuration file may be manually created or modified.
+A configuration file may include one or more `config[=FILE]` to indirectly load the specfified `FILE`, but recursive config loading is prohibited.
+The simplest way to manuall create a configuration file is to specify `config` at the top of the file, followed by the long options to override the defaults.

 🔝 [Back to table of contents](#toc)